15+ New & Modern Color Trends 2024

 Fun fact, this is not the main Dropbox website.
-At the time we were publishing the trends in startup unicorn websites, Dropbox website was different.
+At the time we were publishing the trends in startup unicorn websites, the Dropbox website was different.
 So we likely stumbled upon an alternate version of the website, presumably a part of an A/B testing campaign.

 Nonetheless, both the main site design and this new landing page variants of Dropbox websites use gorgeous pastel colors.

-And Dropbox is not the only fan of pastel colors, many other brand websites like Toggl also use beautiful pastel colors on their design.
+And Dropbox is not the only fan of pastel colors, many other brand websites like Toggl also use beautiful pastel colors in their design.